ksandom/installUltraleap/README.md

 Ultramotion (F.K.A LeapMotion) still works really well in Linux, despite not having received an update for several years.
 The documentation and installation process, however, have aged a bit.
 This repo is here to solve that in a coherent way and will be provided to upstream.

-These instructions match SDK version Version 2.3.1, which is current on Linux and Mac as at 2021-11-04.
+These instructions match SDK version 2.3.1, which is current on Linux and Mac as at 2021-11-04.
 Windows is currently on 5.2.0.

 ## Problems that this repo fixes

 * Reliably starting and stopping the service via systemd.
-* Installation on other distros.
+* Installation on other Linux distros.

 ## Overview